 There is some emerging scientific evidence that supports the use of apple cider vinegar in traditional medicine.
 While more studies are needed to confirm the outcomes of using this natural product, the results are promising!

 - It can help to regulate blood sugar and diabetes.

 In a review of several studies, ACV dosages of 1-2 tablespoons before each meal were found to significantly improve post-meal blood sugar levels.
+It may even help with neuropathy.
 Doses should be thoroughly diluted with plenty of water, and taken promptly before each meal.
 It is often added to a fruity drink recipe or ACV shots to hide the taste and help boost its benefits.
-(7)

 - It may help you lose weight.

 There is both anecdotal and scientific evidence to support the use of apple cider vinegar for weight loss.
-Consuming 1 – 2 tablespoons of diluted ACV before each meal has been shown to improve weight loss outcomes.
+Consuming 1-2 tablespoons of diluted ACV per day has been shown to improve weight loss outcomes.
 This works because ACV helps to block the absorption of some starch, while also improving fat oxidation.

 - Your skin may thank you.